 Travelling has become more about posting stories, clicking pictures (that you will never see again) or making vlogs.
 But do we actually try to find ourselves?
 Do we leave behind the world we come from and try to connect with the world we have come to?
 To experience it, soak it in, live in it?
 Or are we just trying to impress the circles on our social media apps?
 Don’t travel for your phones, “Travel for you Soul”.

 That night, a storm hit Triund again.
 From the safety of the balcony at my hostel I looked at the lightening, the clouds and the rain.
 Sipping on my chai and smirking at the roaring thunder, hoping this storm too would help calm the storm inside a traveler.

 Ps.
-For more photos follow @travelforyoursoul_ on instagram!
+For more photos follow @travelforyoursoul_ and check highlights on instagram!